tandc181123/auto_env/README.md

 ## Usage

-To use Envease, simply navigate to your project directory containing the `.env` file.
-Envease will automatically activate the specified virtual environment when you enter the directory using the `cd` command.
+Simply navigate to your project directory with the .env file.
+Envease will automatically activate the virtual environment when you use the cd command.

-## Features

--   Automatically activates a virtual environment based on the `.env` file in your project directory.
--   Simplifies environment management for projects by managing the activation and deactivation of the virtual environment.

 ## Contribution Guidelines